Malte-Lund/Malte-Lund/README.md

    * Furthermore, the savings account of my young children are in stocks, and these stocks are invested in broad indexes that generally follow the S&P 500, but some of that is most likely in large pharmaceutical companies such as Novo Nordisk or Astra Zeneca.
    * By being a Danish MD, my pension is obligated through my union to be invested by the doctors pension fund, I have very limited control (only through a representative democracy) or knowledge of how this investment is handled and therefore do not think it influences my decisions.

-- I self-identify as a caucassian heterosexual male assigned at birth.
+- I self-identify as a white heterosexual male assigned at birth.
 My pronouns are his/him.

 <!---
 Malte-Lund/Malte-Lund is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.